 - Divide the batter between the two prepared pans.
 Bake for 35-40 minutes.
 Check using a toothpick inserted into the center of the cake.
 Moist crumbs are okay but it should not come out wet.

 - Cool for 30 minutes in the pan, then remove to a wire rack to cool completely before icing.

-- To make the icing, combine the confectioners sugar, cream cheese, butter, vanilla bean paste, and salt in a medium bowl.
+To make the icing, combine the powdered sugar, cream cheese, butter, vanilla bean paste, and salt in a medium bowl.
 Beat on low until the icing is smooth.
-Add 1 teaspoon of milk or ¼ cup additional confections sugar if needed for desired consistency.
+Add 1 teaspoon of milk or 1/4 cup additional confections sugar if needed for desired consistency.
 Sprinkle with chopped, toasted pecans and serve.

 - Store leftovers in the refrigerator.

-Everybody needs a good quality loaf pan, or two!
+Everybody needs a good quality loaf pan, or two and a good grater!